KaynRyu/introcoding-spring-2019/README.md

 Students who successfully complete this course should be able to:

 * construct effective, well documented, and error free scripts and functions.
 * use programming to their graduate thesis project.
 * find information independently for self-teaching and problem solving.

 ## Topics

 * Installing Anaconda and review of included libraries and tools.
 * What is reproducible research? and why does it matter?
 * Writing first IPython notebook (Python, Markdown, and LaTeX)
 * Learning how to use Github

-* Learning good programming habits

-* Pseudocode and the art of breakdown problems

 * Import tabular data and deal with missing values using Pandas library
 * Create publication quality figures using Matplotlib and Bokeh
 * Descriptive statistics
+* Data structures

-* Absolute and logical indexing
+* Array slicing and indexing
 * Element-wise operations using Numpy library
 * Control flow (if statements)
 * Iterations (for and while loops)

-* Create and document functions
+* Create, use, and document functions

-* Use functions

 * Debugging

-* Linear models

 * Curve fitting
 * Image analysis
 * Mapping

 ## Your responsibilities